Wildfires in Southern California torch dozens of homes and force thousands to evacuate

-WRIGHTWOOD, Calif. — (AP) — Three major wildfires in Southern California's mountains east of Los Angeles torched dozens of homes and forced thousands of people to flee their towns, officials said Wednesday.
+WRIGHTWOOD, Calif. — (AP) — Three major wildfires in Southern California's mountains east of Los Angeles torched dozens of homes and forced thousands of people to evacuate, officials said Wednesday.

-At least a dozen people, mostly firefighters, were treated for injuries that were mostly heat-related, authorities said.
-One person from Orange County suffered burns.
+At least a dozen people, mainly firefighters, were treated for injuries that were mostly heat-related, authorities said.
+One person from Orange County was burned.
 No deaths have been reported.

 The wildfires have been endangering tens of thousands of homes and other structures across the region after they sprung to life during a triple-digit heat wave over the weekend.
-Other major fires were burning across the West, including in Idaho, Oregon and Nevada, where about 20,000 people had to flee a blaze outside Reno.
+Other major fires were burning in Idaho, Oregon and Nevada, where about 20,000 people had to flee a blaze outside Reno.

-In the tight-knit community of Wrightwood that sits on the Pacific Crest Trail, trees burned behind homes as authorities implored residents to evacuate the exploding Bridge Fire.
-More than a dozen homes burned there, authorities said Wednesday.
+In the tight-knit community of Wrightwood that sits on the Pacific Crest Trail, authorities implored residents to evacuate the exploding Bridge Fire, which burned more than a dozen homes in the area.

-Erin Arias, a teacher, said she was racing up the mountain when she got the sudden order to leave and did, grabbing her passport and dog while the fire roared.
+Resident Erin Arias said she was racing up the mountain when she got the sudden order to leave and did, grabbing her passport and dog.
 On Wednesday, she and her husband doused water on the roof of their still-standing home.
 Their cat was missing, she said.

 “It’s absolutely scary,” Arias said, looking at the burned embers of her neighbor’s home.
 “We’re really lucky.”